nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 The template will associate the same service account to the job manifests as used for the Nautobot pods by default.
-This approach allows user to spin up new K8s jobs from the jobs.
+This approach allows user to spin up new K8s jobs from the jobs (job chaining).

 This pattern is not always desirable.
 To prevent those use cases, you have to create a dedicated service account for Kubernetes jobs and then specify the